 In addition to the avocado, tomatoes, cheese, cilantro, and sour cream mentioned in this recipe, there are tons of other toppings you could add.
-Salsa is an obvious one, and it comes in so many varieties (or make your own).
+Salsa is an obvious one, and it comes in so many varieties (or make your own with my Best Mexican Salsa Recipe for Canning.)
 Fruit salsa is also a winner (like the mango salsa I made for this chicken dish).
 Fancy up your sour cream by whipping up a quick chipotle sauce.
 Elevate your avocados with a great guac.

 Or, grab a sectioned dish (a veggie tray server works well here) or a bunch of cute little bowls and go to town.
 Favorite toppings include thinly sliced jalapenos, black olives, queso fresco, Monterey jack cheese, shredded lettuce, diced (or pickled) red onion, shredded red cabbage, black beans, lentils…I could go on and on.